mogoson/MGS.SerialPort/README.md

-﻿# MGS-SerialPort
+# MGS.SerialPort

 ## Summary
 - Unity communicate with serialport.

 ## Demand
-- Serialport synchronous read and write data; parameters of serialport config in local file.
+- Serialport asynchronous read and write data;
+- parameters of serialport config in local file.

 ## Environment
 - Unity 5.3 or above.